JayaniKaushalya/JayaniKaushalya/README.md

 <h3>Hi there 👋</h3>

 I'm Jayani Weerasinghe from Sri Lanka , and I'm an enthusiastic, hardworking, energetic, and creative undergraduate of Faculty of Information Technology , University of Moratuwa.
-I really enjoy learning langauges and frameworks like C# , .NET , .NET Core , Java , html , CSS , JavaScript , Bootstrap .
-I love designing wireframes and prototypes, to build websites and web applications .
+I have a passion for web development, design and  enjoy learning languages and frameworks like  Java, .NET, HTML, JavaScript, CSS, React JS and Bootstrap.

 <br>